UniversalDependencies/UD_Korean-PUD/README.md

 # Changelog

+* 2020-05-15 v2.8
+  * Removed undocumented Case values Advb and Comp.
+They are not used in the other Korean treebanks.
 * 2018-07-01 v2.2
   * First official release after it was used as a surprise dataset in the CoNLL 2018 shared task.